Kirsten Fehrs

-Kirsten Fehrs (born September 12, 1961, Wesselburen) is a Lutheran bishop of the Evangelical Lutheran Church in Northern Germany.
-Since November 2023, she is an acting President of the Council of the Evangelical Church in Germany.
+Kirsten Fehrs (born 12 September 1961, in Wesselburen) is a Lutheran bishop of the Evangelical Lutheran Church in Northern Germany.
+Since November 2024, she is President of the Council of the Evangelical Church in Germany after serving as its acting President since 2023.

 Life

 Fehrs studied Lutheran theology at University of Hamburg.
 In December 1990 she was ordained as pastor in Hamburg.
 She worked as pastor of St. James' Church, one of Hamburg's principal churches.
 In 2011, the synod (church parliament) of the North Elbian Evangelical Lutheran Church elected her bishop of the regions Hamburg and Lübeck.
 She has been bishop of the Evangelical Lutheran Church in Northern Germany since the North Elbian Church merged with the Evangelical Lutheran Church of Mecklenburg and the Pomeranian Evangelical Church in 2012.